EJYohannan/3SAT_experiment/README.md

     &&(-x1 || -x2 || -x4)
     &&(-x2 || -x3 || x4)
 asks whether there is some set of boolean values to assign to the variables which satisfies all clauses.
 In the particular solvers I wrote, the programs aimed to satisfy as many clauses as possible, regardless of whether the formula as a whole could be satisfied.

-For an in-depth explanation of the project as a whole, see the PDF titled "EJY_3SAT_Paper.pdf".

 ## 3SAT.cpp (general)